Skip to main content

 Substance addiction encompasses a wide range of reliance on different types of drugs, including:

-• Cocaine Addiction: Cocaine is a strong stimulant drug that can result in addiction with continued use.
+• Cocaine Addiction: Cocaine is a potent stimulant drug that can result in addiction with continued use.
 It impacts the central nervous system and can lead to different physical and mental health issues.

 • Marijuana Addiction: While marijuana is usually regarded as less addictive than some other drugs, reliance and addiction can still happen, especially with heavy and continued use.

-• Nicotine Addiction: Nicotine is extremely addictive.
+• Nicotine Addiction: Nicotine is highly addictive.
 Smoking and tobacco use can result in several health issues, like respiratory and cardiovascular problems.

 Identifying Addictive Behavior